 Pregnancy takes an emotional toll, but obviously a real physical one too!
 Your partner may be falling asleep on the couch by 7:00 p.m. and is too tired to do household chores.
 This is the time to step up and take on extra chores around the house.

-This is your baby too, so plan to accompany her to checkups, ultrasounds, and prenatal classes.
+This is your baby too, so plan to accompany her to checkups, ultrasounds, pregnancy dating scan, and prenatal classes.
 Read the pregnancy books, and help her prepare a birth plan together.
 The more you both are prepared for baby, the better you’ll feel when the due date arrives.

 Fill her cravings